rentpath/blog/articles/clojure_elixir_mstalker/article.md

 ## Concurrency
-Elixir uses the [actor model](https://en.wikipedia.org/wiki/Actor_model) of concurrency.
-Processes communicate by [sending messages](https://hexdocs.pm/elixir/Process.html#send/3) to one another.
+Elixir's concurrency model involves various [processes communicating by sending messages to one another](https://elixir-lang.org/getting-started/processes.html).

 Clojure's concurrency works in the context of Java's thread system, and the language offers a few different ways to share state between threads.
 Read more [here](https://clojure.org/about/concurrent_programming).